Australian Grading System Explained: A Complete Guide

 The Northern Territory in Australia has two prestigious universities: Charles Darwin University and Flinders University.

-The below table illustrates the grading system followed by both institutions.
+The below table shows the grading system followed by both institutions.

 A 5 17 - 20 A